An axion-like mechanism for confinement in QCD: Introduction

 { Going back to the confinement in QCD, let us recall that there is not yet a proof of color confinement in any non-abelian gauge theory}.
 The phenomenon can be qualitatively { explained} by {assum}ing that the gluon field between a pair of color charges forms a narrow flux tube between them.
 From this stem the string-fragmentation models were invented to account for the fact that when quarks are produced in the particle accelerator, instead of seeing the individual quarks in detectors, many color-neutral particles are {detected}.
 This process is called hadronization, fragmentation, or string breaking.
 One of the most studied models of this type is Lund string fragmentation model \cite{Andersson1998}.

-In this letter we { consider the relation between both concepts, instantons and confinement, and wonder how the absence of instanton configurations in the pure gauge case may affect euclidean QCD.
-We will show below how, if we exclude instanton configurations from the picture in that case, we may have a vacuum structure different from the $\theta$ vacuum of QCD.
+In this letter we { consider the relation between both concepts, instantons and confinement, and wonder how the screening of instanton configurations in the pure gauge case may affect {E}uclidean QCD.
+We will show below how, if we modify instanton configurations in our picture, we may have a vacuum structure different from the $\theta$ vacuum of QCD.
 If this happens (see below) the Cluster Decomposition Property (CDP) no longer holds.
 In that case, because of a theorem discussed in \cite{Lowdon2016}, and under some additional technical requirements, confinement must appear.
+In addition, we show how an axion-like mechanism { { may be sufficient} to provide a confined phase of the QCD sector.

 The structure of the letter is as follows.
 In the next section we recall the role of winding numbers in the vacuum of QCD.
 Then, in the second and third sections we present the main contributions of the letter, analyzing the relations between instantons, $\theta$-vacua, the Cluster Decomposition Property and Lowdon theorem.
-From that analysis we conclude, in the final section, that if we impose conditions on the topological structure of the vacuum and the gauge group, confinement must appear.
+From that analysis we conclude, in the final section, that if we impose conditions on the topological structure of the vacuum and the gauge group, confinement must appear. {One possible mechanism to impose these conditions is to consider the effect of the axion-like field introduced in \cite{dvali2022}, which makes quantum tunneling to be mediated only by massive modes.}

 }